 - Urinalysis for ketones

 - Liver transaminases and bilirubin levels

 - Serum calcium levels

-- Abdominal ultrasonography to confirm gestational sac and its age and to exclude multiple gestations, trophoblastic disease, and appendicitis
+Abdominal ultrasonography should also be performed to confirm the gestational sac and its age and to exclude multiple gestations, trophoblastic disease, and appendicitis.

-Conservative management with reassurance, dietary modifications and moral support is recommended.
-Alternative therapies like acupressure and hypnosis can also be considered.
+Conservative management with reassurance and dietary modifications is recommended as first-line therapy.
+Alternative therapies such as acupressure and hypnosis should also be considered.

-- Doxylamine/pyridoxine is currently the only medication approved by FDA for the treatment of Hyperemesis gravidarum.
+Doxylamine/pyridoxine is currently the only medication approved by the U.S. Food and Drug Administration for the treatment of hyperemesis gravidarum.

 Other medications that may provide relief include antihistamines, phenothiazine antiemetics (eg, metoclopramide), ondansetron, and steroids.